SCIENTIFIC NAME: NECORA PUBER

 Fig 1

-DESCRIPTION An aggressive crab with a velvety looking appearance and a carapace length of up to 65mm.
-It has a nice velvety edging to all limb segments but the main distinguishing feature are the red eyes and flattened back legs.
+DESCRIPTION: An temperamental and aggressive crab with a velvety looking appearance and a carapace length of up to 65mm.
+It has a nice velvety edging to all limb segments but the main distinguishing feature are the red eyes and obvious flattened back legs.
 The main colouring is of a reddish-brown with touches of blue on the legs.
+DISTRIBUTION: Mainly southern and western coasts although the above example was pictured at Saltburn-by-the-Sea on the east coast.
+HABITAT: Beneath large rocks on the lower shore.
+BEST TIME TO SEE: All year round.

 Back to Gallery